Kids find it more difficult than adults to recognise faces behind masks

 Typically, humans process the face as a whole rather than by its individual features.

-"If holistic processing is impaired and recognition is impaired, there is a possibility it could impair children’s ability to navigate through social interactions with their peers and teachers, and this could lead to issues forming important relationships, Freud said.
+"If holistic processing is impaired and recognition is impaired, there is a possibility it could impair childrens ability to navigate through social interactions with their peers and teachers, and this could lead to issues forming important relationships, Freud said.

-"Given the importance of faces to social interactions, this is something we need to pay attention to."
-With children back to school with mask mandates once again, future research should explore the social and psychological ramifications of wearing masks on children's educational performance, Freud noted.
 IANS

 Tribune Shorts